 - G2 Rating: 4.2/5

-- Praised for: Strong logging and analytics, powerful dashboards, and rich query engine.
+- Praised for: Strong logging and analytics, powerful dashboards, and a rich query engine.

 Top 7 Elastic Observability Alternatives